 When rabbits are eating flower bed plants, there is no reason for them to hop into a trap.
-In addition, trapping rabbits will only open that territory to others and then they will soon move in.
+In addition, trapping rabbits will only open that territory to others who will soon move in.
 Rabbits are very selective about where they live, so if you have them in your neighborhood now, you always will.
 You must change your habits or trap forever and lose plants.

 In other words, the problem isn't going to be fixed by removing rabbits from your property one by one, the only solution will be to make adjustments that address the geographical, territorial, structural and landscaping problems that are letting the rabbits take over in the first place.
 Addressing these issues doesn't have to be expensive.

 Simple, cheap, short wire fence sections like the one shown above can be found at your local hardware store.
 Placing these around your flower beds can help keep the rabbits out.
-Utilizing Dig Defence Animal Control we can alter a fenced in yard so they can never get under or through your fence, we cab also use it to fix decks & sheds so they cannot live there.
+Utilizing Dig Defence Animal Control, which we can help you install, we can alter a fenced in yard so rabbits can never get under or through your fence, or under your deck or shed.
 The photo below shows how effective Dig Defence can be when it comes to sealing up gaps and spaces a rabbit might use to gain access.

 What To Do When You Find Baby Wild Rabbits

 If you find a nest of uninjured baby rabbits in your yard, it is best to leave them alone.
-Their mother has left them "alone" for a reason - to avoid attracting predators.
-Consequently, in hopes of not drawing any attention to them, a mother rabbit will only visit her young about 2-3 times a day.
+Their mother has left them "alone" for a reason - to avoid attracting predators via her presence.
+Consequently, a mother rabbit will only visit her young about 2-3 times a day.

 If you stay outdoors and wait for the mother to return, she will not.
 To see if the baby rabbits truly are orphans, make an "X" with small sticks or pieces of thread over the nest to be able to tell if the mother bunny is returning to feed them.
 If the "X" you made has been moved by the next morning, you will know that the mother rabbit has returned.
 If the "X" is undisturbed for 24 hours, you will want to contact a wildlife rehabber.